LuisGAbarca-DT/FoodWebTopology/README.md

   - At least one basal species (in-degree = 0)
   - At least one top species (out-degree = 0)
   - No isolated nodes or disconnected groups

+  ### **Validation:**
+- The script will stop with a clear error message if your file does not meet these specifications.
+Please reformat your data accordingly.
+A template file is provided in the repository (`template_foodweb.csv`).

+## 📁 Mandatory Data Format

+FWTopo requires a **square, binary adjacency matrix with alphanumeric node names** in CSV format to ensure reliable analysis.

+### **Example: `example_foodweb.csv`**

+- ,Species_A,Species_B,Species_C,Species_D
+- Species_A,0,1,0,0
+- Species_B,0,0,1,1
+- Species_C,0,0,0,0
+- Species_D,0,0,1,0

+### **Note:** If the row and column names must be numeric, the program will add the suffix "SPS_" to the number in order to comply with the alphanumeric characteristic

 ## Quick Start

 ### 1. Setup
 - Download all FWTopo files to a single folder
-- Place your food web csv file in the same folder
+- Place your food web csv file in the same folder (Optional)
 - Set R's working directory to this folder